 The PSI identifies potential transport pathways, receptors and establishes risk management actions.
-Two risk management actions are presented as recommendations to the PSI to address the potential for the limited quantity of fill and small amount of hazardous building materials.
+Two risk management actions are presented as recommendations to the PSI to address the limited areas of the site which may be impacted by potential contamination.
 These risk management actions are:

-- A Construction Management Plan incorporating an unexpected finds protocol be prepared and implemented during any future construction works at the site, and - A Hazardous Building Materials Survey be undertaken if any buildings are to be demolished or altered.
+- A Construction Management Plan incorporating an unexpected finds protocol be prepared and implemented during any future construction works at the site, and - Waste material should be removed from the site and disposed of at a licensed waste disposal facility prior to development commencing.